1 Week North Macedonia Itinerary + Map

 Church St. John the Theologian, Ohrid

-Day 6 – Day trip from Ohrid to St. Naum
+Day 6 – Day Trip from Ohrid to St. Naum

 The area around St. Naum was one of our favourite places in North Macedonia.
 Of course, you can visit the famous St. Naum Monastery.
 Make sure to press your ear on St. Naum's coffin to hear his heartbeat!